 A few examples of pre-match meals:

-Chicken with rice and spinach
+Seasoned chicken with rice and spinach

 Oats and whey protein with a banana